 The last two things to do were to tie the burlap ribbon and attach it with a piece of floral wire and to use a piece of jute twine to hang it on the front door.

-Such an easy project and it cost me about $15 for the flowers and the lemons.
+Love my new spring wreath.
+It was such an easy project to do and it cost me about $15 for the flowers and the lemons.
 Not bad. 🙂

 What do you think about doing crafts like this?
 Love to do them or would you rather buy it already made?